Not For Broadcast: Development

 The first episode of Not For Broadcast was released in early access on 30 January 2020, with the developers stating their intention to keep it in early access for approximately eighteen months while updating three free new episodes that caused the game's price to increase.
 Days before filming began for a second episode, the COVID-19 pandemic in the United Kingdom led to lockdowns which ceased all production.
 Instead of pausing production, the developers chose to create a bonus chapter titled Not For Broadcast: Lockdown, which contains a new storyline, with the cast being stuck at home "as they shelter from a rampaging horde of animatronic children's toys."
-The chapter was released alongside a new challenge mode, featuring 4 different challenge variations.
-Due to the lockdown delaying production on the game, the original plan to have 4 episodes was revised, and the story was rewritten to be told in three episodes instead.
-Finally, a year after the original release, on 28 January 2021 a second episode was released, which showcased impacts of certain decisions in previous chapters and was released together with an hour-long documentary titled "Not for Broadcast: Lights, Camera, Lockdown," about how the development team behind the game reveals how they managed to produce two video-filled updates of the game amidst a global pandemic.
+The chapter was released alongside a new challenge mode, featuring four different challenge variations.
+Due to the lockdown delaying production on the game, the original plan to have four episodes was revised, and the story was rewritten to be told in three episodes instead.
+Finally, a year after the original release, on 28 January 2021 a second episode was released, which showcased impacts of certain decisions in previous chapters and was released together with an hour-long documentary, Not for Broadcast: Lights, Camera, Lockdown, about how the development team behind the game managed to produce two video-filled updates of the game amidst a global pandemic.
 After releasing Episode 2, the production was halted once again by the COVID-19 pandemic lockdowns, which further delayed the release of Episode 3 until 25 January 2022.

+In March 2023, tinyBuild bought NotGames, the studio behind Not for Broadcast, ahead of the console launch.
+In December 2023, tinyBuild sold off the studio as part of a wider company restructure and layoffs, but retained the Not for Broadcast IP.